Every leader knows that Millennials are having an incredible impact on the workplace.

 I’m encouraged to see thought-leaders like Schawbel draw attention to transparency.
 Transparency is one of the many expectations this generation has of its work life, but in my opinion, their expectations signal a watershed in culture management.

 In future installments of this series, I’ll explore additional ways Millennials impact our workplace and how we can actively engage in the process of welcoming them.
 Until then, I hope these ideas will challenge you to examine the commitment to transparency in your workplace.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: CEO, corporate culture, Dan Schawbel, leadership, mentorship, Millennials, Prologis, transparency, trust, values, workforce
+Sign up here.Tags: CEO, corporate culture, Dan Schawbel, leadership, loyalty, mentorship, Millennials, Prologis, transparency, trust, values, workforce